← Back to blog

 # Any action can claim this token

-# Approval style -- specific, single-use
+# Approval-grant style -- specific, scoped, replay-observed

 treeship attest approval \